thealjey/webcompiler/README.md

 This project aims to abstract all of those problems out of the development of applications and provide the simplest possible interface, pre-configured with everything set up and ready to use right after the installation.

-`babel-polyfill`, `autoprefixer`, fast rebuilds with caching in development, production tree shaking, optimizations and compression that care even about your users public cache, everything completely completely automatic and baked into the library.
+`babel-polyfill`, `autoprefixer`, fast rebuilds with caching in development, production tree shaking, optimizations and compression that care even about your users public cache, everything completely automatic and baked into the library.

 Have fun :)